 - Before and after treating a cut or wound

 Do not use contaminated water to wash dishes, brush your teeth, wash and prepare food, or make ice.

 Bathing after a water-related emergency should only be done with clean, safe water.
 Listen to local authorities for further instructions.
 Sometimes water that is not safe to drink can be used for bathing.

 Keeping wounds clean and covered is crucial during an emergency.
 If you have open cuts or sores, keep them as clean as possible by washing well with soap and clean, safe water to control infection.
 If a wound develops redness, swelling, or drainage, seek immediate medical attention.

-When providing first aid for a wound, clean hands can help prevent infection (see Handwashing on this page).
+When providing first aid for a wound, clean hands can help prevent infection.
 Visit Emergency Wound Care After a Natural Disaster to find complete information on caring for wounds.

-Healthcare professionals should visit Emergency Wound Management for Healthcare Professionals and Management of Vibrio vulnificus Wound Infections After a Disaster.
+Healthcare professionals should visit Emergency Wound Management for Healthcare Professionals.

 Additional Hygiene Information